EURODEO/e-soh-requirements/functional-and-non-functional-requirements/functional-and-non-functional-requirements.md

 ### Clarifications

-There is an expectation for data to be consistently available 24/7, although a minimum of downtime (<1%) is acceptable with no break in service > 24hours.
-There is also an expectation that to deliver this level of service a “service desk” capability will be required so incidents can be managed.
+* There is an expectation for data to be consistently available 24/7, although a minimum of downtime (<1%) is acceptable with no break in service > 24hours.
+There is also an expectation that to deliver this level of service a "service desk" capability will be required so incidents can be managed.

 ### Acceptance criteria